 WHEREAS, Alaska is abundant in diverse wildlife and its vast and expansive landscape provides bountiful resources; and

-WHEREAS, from big game hunting to sport fishing, Alaska’s hunting and fishing heritage is essential to the State’s economic and social well-being and is deeply embedded in the spirit and history of the people who live here; and
+WHEREAS, from big game hunting to sport fishing, Alaska’s hunting and fishing heritage is critical to the state’s economic and social well-being and is deeply embedded in the essence and history of the people who live here; and

 WHEREAS, Alaska is known for being a world leader of fish and wildlife management; and

 WHEREAS, many Alaskans rely on hunting and fishing as a primary food source for their families every year; and

 WHEREAS, sportsmen and women in Alaska were among the first conservationists to support the establishment of the Alaska Department of Fish and Game (ADF&G) to conserve fish, wildlife, and their habitat; and

 WHEREAS, the ADF&G is funded primarily by hunters and anglers through the American System of Conservation Funding, which is a “user pays-public benefits” structure, meaning those who consumptively use the resource pay for its conservation – an approach that is widely recognized as the most successful model of fish and wildlife management on the planet; and

 WHEREAS, more than 600,000 resident and non-resident hunters and anglers in Alaska reinforce the state’s economy, promoting the growth of jobs, tourism, and local communities while engaged in their pursuits; and

 WHEREAS, since 1972, National Hunting and Fishing Day has commemorated and recognized hunters and anglers for their contributions to fish and wildlife conservation, and their support of science-based fish and wildlife management.